NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Follower of Shumfallow.md

 abilities_mid:
   - name: ""
   - name: "Verdant Burst"
-    desc: " (healing) When a follower of Shumfallow dies, a burst of primal energy explodes from its body, restoring 1d8 Hit Points to each fungus creature in a @Template[emanation|distance:30].
+    desc: " (healing) When a follower of Shumfallow dies, a burst of primal energy explodes from its body, restoring 1d8 healing Hit Points to each fungus creature in a 30-foot emanation.
 This area is filled with fungi, becoming difficult terrain.
 If the terrain is not a viable environment for this fungi, they wither after 24 hours."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Fist"
-    desc: "`pf2:1` Fist +6 (agile, finesse)\n__Damage__  1d6 bludgeoning"
+    desc: "+6 (agile, finesse, unarmed)\n__Damage__  1d6 bludgeoning"

-  - name: "Ranged"
+  - name: "**Ranged** `pf2:1` Spore Pod"
-    desc: "`pf2:1` Spore Pod +7 (range increment 30 feet)\n__Damage__  1d4 bludgeoning plus spores"
+    desc: "+7 (range increment 30 feet)\n__Damage__  1d4 bludgeoning plus spores"

   - name: "Primal Innate Spells"
     desc: "DC 14, attack +6; __4th __  _[[Spells/Speak with Plants|Speak with Plants]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The follower of Shumfallow transforms into a Small giant mushroom or patch of fungi.
-This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n\n* * *\n"
+This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]].\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Pack Attack"
     desc: "  A follower of Shumfallow's Strikes deal an additional 1d4 damage to creatures that are within the reach of at least two of the follower's allies."